NFMT Remix transparent

 5 Best Maintenance KPIs to Track in Your CMMS

-Speaking of data, which key performance indicators (KPIs) or benchmarks should you be tracking to ensure that the CMMS software you’re using is helping your bottom line?
-There are several maintenance KPIs you can track, but whichever ones you choose should focus on improvements, strategies and long-term growth.
-Here are five of the top ones that will help you:
+Speaking of data, which key performance indicators (KPIs) should you track to ensure your CMMS is helping your bottom line?
+There are several maintenance KPIs you can track, but the best ones focus on improvements, strategies and long-term growth.
+Here the top five:

 • Equipment downtime: This refers to the time that equipment is non-operational due to breakdowns or maintenance, which directly affects a company’s productivity.